zigurous/unity-animation-library/.docfx/manual/index.md

 # Overview

 The **Animation Library** package contains assets and scripts for animating Unity objects.
+Animation behaviors include Blink, FollowPath, Move, Orbit, Rotate, Scale, SmoothFollow, SmoothLookAt, and more.
+The package also contains several animation-related data structures and predefined avatar masks.

 ### Behaviors